MoserMichael/teach-your-children-well/README.md

 The trick is basically to keep digging.

 --

-One rational: me getting bored on "the internet"
+One rational: me getting bored on "the internet" and being a bit disillusioned about all of it... (need a new motivation, sort of)

 I guess that social networks are turning into some kind of tool for social control, it's a new trick of those who are in charge: